dmbarbour/glas/docs/GlasApps.md

 ## Background Transactions

-In some use cases, we want an escape hatch from transactional isolation.
-This occurs frequently when wrapping FFI with 'safe' APIs.
-We might logically support HTTP GET within a single transaction.

-Conceptually, the idea is that we 'trigger' a runtime via reflection on an incomplete computation to perform some background computation and update a cache.
-This seems difficult to generalize, but we could explicitly reference a few toplevel handlers in this role.
+For safe operations with cacheable results, such as HTTP GET, it is convenient to pretend the result is already cached and simply continue with the current transaction.
+To support this pretense, we can leverage a reflection API.
+Something like:

+        sys.refl.bgcall(AppMethodName, Argument) : Result

+In this case, we ask the runtime to invoke the named 1--1 arity handler in a separate transaction then return the result to the current transaction.
+We are relying on reflection to link and call the correct method.
+The result is not implicitly cached for future requests, but must not be linear.

 There is risk of transaction conflict between the background computation and the caller.
-We'll commit the background computation and retry the caller.
-If careless, conflict may lead to thrashing, but this is easily mitigated by manual caching.

-Insofar as conflicts are avoided, background transactions are compatible with transaction-loop optimizations such as incremental computing or support for non-deterministic results logically duplicating the caller.
+If so, we'll rewind the caller and retry.
+Manual caching can potentially resist thrashing.

+*Note:* It is possible to return a non-deterministic choice of results.
+Ideally, results are also stable for incremental computing purposes.

 ## Time